Nissan to oust Ghosn after arrest for alleged financial misconduct

 Renault shares tumbled 11 percent in Paris to be among the worst performing stocks in Europe.
 Nissan’s German-listed securities dropped 10 percent.

-French President Emmanuel Macron said the government, Renault’s top shareholder, was closely monitoring the situation.
+French Finance Minister Bruno Le Maire said the government, Renault’s top shareholder, would safeguard the long-term viability of the carmaker.

-Spokesmen for Renault and the Renault-Nissan-Mitsubishi Motors alliance did not immediately return calls and messages seeking comment.
+“The key question for us is to ensure the stability of Renault and of the alliance between Renault and Nissan, so I am working on that with all the parties,” he told reporters in Brussels after a meeting of euro zone finance ministers.

 Known as “Le Cost Killer” for overseeing turnarounds that included cuts, Ghosn has remained popular in Japan despite pushing through massive job losses and recent controversy over his pay.

-Japanese media said Ghosn had reported around 10 billion yen worth of annual compensation as around 5 billion yen for several years.
+Japanese media said Ghosn had reported about 10 billion yen ($88.9 million) of annual compensation as about 5 billion yen for several years.

 Ousting Ghosn, 64, is bound to raise questions about an alliance that he personally shaped and had pledged to consolidate with a deeper tie-up, before eventually stepping back from its operational leadership.